johnno1962/injectionforxcode/README.md

 known as "patched" injection you can also inject to an iOS device over WiFi.
 To do this, select "Product/Injection Plugin/Patch Project for Injection".
 You may want to do this anyway so injection starts more quickly.
 To patch a Swift project you need to add an empty main.m to your project.
+If you don't like control-= as a shortcut it is a preference in the "Tunable App Parameters Panel".

 When classes are injected they receive a +injected message and instances will receive a -injected message so you can reload view controllers for example.
 This is achieved